The onset of the fourth industrial revolution is upon us!

 A study carried out by Skill Report shows an increase in globalisation, digitisation and industries amalgamating into one giant conglomerate.
 Employees are now having to rely more on their soft skills than the traditionally necessary hard skills to survive in the workplace.

 Some of the most sought after soft skills in the workplace are problem-solving skills and people management.
 This is because hard skills can be trained over time and soft skills are difficult to master.
-Furthermore, upper management needs to be actively involved in skill training and development as well.
+Furthermore, upper management needs to be actively involved in Soft Skills Training Singapore and development as well.

 CEOs need to understand that to stay ahead of the competition.
 They need to keep their employees actively involved in making strategic decisions in the company.